 Occupations and Workforce

-Unlike some towns, Ama isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Ama are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Ama is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Ama is a town of professionals, sales and office workers and service providers.
 There are especially a lot of people living in Ama who work in office and administrative support (22.08%), healthcare (12.80%) and teaching (6.89%).

 And if you like science, one thing you'll find is that Ama has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.